 Getting there: Use local public transport

-Messe Essen advertises with the slogan “One location - endless possibilities”.
-That is true and also applies to the journey.
-Before you can even lay your hands on a game, you have to find your way to Essen.
-For those arriving from the Ruhr area, finding the way is comparatively easy.
+Messe Essen advertises with the slogan "One location - endless possibilities".
+That's true and also applies to the arrival.
+Before you can even get your hands on a game, you have to find your way to Essen.
+Finding your way is comparatively easy for those arriving from the Ruhr area.
 The environmentally friendly journey with the Train first leads you to the glass main station of the city of Essen, where you make your way from your arrival track through the crowds until you have reached the subway area of the main station Essen.
 From a beautiful, blue-lit track system, take the U11 underground line in the direction of the exhibition center and reach the stops Messe Ost / Grugahalle or Messe West / Messe Süd.
 The journeys of the U11 line from Essen main station to the exhibition center take around 5 minutes.
 You can find the trade fair timetable here .
 From the experience with past trade fair events in Essen, there is one Arrival by public transport is strongly recommended.
 The underground utilization during the trade fair period is good, so that waiting times are usually only a few minutes short.
 The last subway on line 11 leaves at 23.30 p.m.
 Afterwards, however, you can use the night buses of the Essen public transport company - or you can walk to the Rüttenscheid district and spend the night there in one of the numerous restaurants.

 Those arriving by plane land at the international airport Dusseldorf Airport and reaches the city of Essen after a 20-minute drive (or train journey).
 Party players who arrive by private jet, i.e. their own turboprop aircraft, use Essen / Mülheim Airport and save around 10 minutes of travel time.